AleksBL/siesta_python/README.md

 ```
 Which can be used as any other tight-binding model, but has been calculated with the Siesta-method!
 # TranSiesta Transport calculation
-Here we go through a sisl tutorial, but using just python calls.
+Here we go through a sisl tutorial, but using just python.
 We do a four-terminal calculation on a system consisting of two crossing 1D chains of carbon atoms.
 The way to build two-electrode systems is completely analogous.
 Lets start:
 ### The electrodes, built simply with sisl
 ```
 import numpy as np